740i/Writeups/ghoul/ghoul.md

 ls: cannot open directory '/home/noro': Permission denied
 ```

-We notice .dockerenv in / so I guess we have some docker conatiners on this one again...Since different versions of ssh are running on two different ports, we can assume now one is going to a container.
+We notice .dockerenv in / so I guess we have some docker containers on this one again...Since different versions of ssh are running on two different ports, we can assume now one is going to a container.
 After that we see the 3 users have private keys and some other files in /var/backups/.

 ```bash
 $ ls -lah